XpressAI/xai-transcribe/README.md

 The library provides components for a complete audio transcription pipeline:

 1. `TranscribeLoadAudioFile` - Load an audio file or use a sample dataset
-2. `TranscribePlayAudio` - Display information about the loaded audio
-3. `TranscribeSpeakerDiarization` - Identify different speakers in the audio
+2. `TranscribeSpeakerDiarization` - Identify different speakers in the audio
-4. `TranscribeSpeechTranscription` - Transcribe the audio to text with timestamps
+3. `TranscribeSpeechTranscription` - Transcribe the audio to text with timestamps
-5. `TranscribeCombineDiarizationAndTranscription` - Combine speaker information with transcription
+4. `TranscribeCombineDiarizationAndTranscription` - Combine speaker information with transcription
-6. `TranscribeSaveTranscriptToFile` - Save the formatted transcript to a file
+5. `TranscribeSaveTranscriptToFile` - Save the formatted transcript to a file

 ## Example